ImNoExpertButOK/huestogram/README.md

 ## Usage

 You can use the script directly from the command line.
-It can take three parameters:
+It can take four parameters:

 ```
 -b, --bins  	Number of subdivisions (bins) on the HSL scale.
 Default value is 36.